shime/vim-livedown/README.md

 " the port on which Livedown server will run let g:livedown_port = 1337

-" the system command to launch a browser (ex. on linux) let g:livedown_browser = firefox
+" the browser to use

-" the system command to launch a browser (ex. on OSX) let g:livedown_browser = "open /Applications/Firefox.app"
+let g:livedown_browser = "safari"
 ```

 ## License